 - Structure over 50 years

 - Kitchens over 10 years

 - Bathrooms over 10 years

 - Boiler over 15 years

 - Roof over 30 years

 - Fixtures and Fittings over 5 years

+- Leasehold improvements- over the life of the lease

 Freehold land is not depreciated.

 Properties held on leases are amortised over the life of the leases or their estimated useful economic lives in the business, if shorter.